Obtaining a Driving Licence in Germany

 To drive in Germany, in principle, you need a driving licence issued in Germany or another EU country.
 Driving licences from non-EU countries are only valid for six months in Germany.
 This means that you are only allowed to drive in Germany with a driving licence from your home country for the first six months.
 The period begins with your first police registration ("polizeilichen Anmeldung") in Germany.
 You must always carry your driving licence with you when driving.

-At the end of these six months, you need to transfer your driving licence ("Umschreibung") if you wish to continue driving.
-You can read more about the transfer process in the section "Where and how can I have my driving licence transferred?"
+At the end of these six months, you need to convert your driving licence ("Umschreibung") if you wish to continue driving.
+You can read more about the process in the section "Where and how can I have my driving licence converted?"

 If you are only visiting Germany, you are allowed to drive with the driving licence you have obtained in your home country or an international driving licence.
 Keep in mind that you must always have your driving licence with you when driving.
 You can read more (in English and German) on the website of the Federal Ministry of Transport and Digital Infrastructure (BMVI).